 In this test lab setup, I used VMware vSphere, FreeNAS and Windows 2008 R2 servers to install and test Exchange 2010 on the Microsoft cluster.
 The same setup should work with most of the current versions when you read this guide.

-1) Installed VMware vSphere 4 (ESXi4) on VMware workstation.
+- Installed VMware vSphere /ESXi4 on VMware workstation.

-3) Installed three Windows 2008 R2 Operating Systems on ESXi4 (one domain controller and two for Exchange cluster).
+- Also, installed 3 Windows 2008 R2 Operating Systems on ESXi (one domain controller and two for the Exchange server cluster).

-4) Connected FreeNAS iSCSI disks to VMware ESXi4 and created Windows 2008 R2 clusters.
+- Connected FreeNAS iSCSI disks to VMware ESXi and created Windows 2008 R2 clusters.

-Sounds good, isn’t it?
-I have done these all on my single home computer.
+I have done these all steps on my single home computer.

 Steps to Connect FreeNAS iSCSI Disks to VMware vSphere (or ESXi)

-1) Install and configure VMware vSphere 4 (ESXi4) server.
-Read more here about steps.
+1) Install and configure VMware vSphere (ESXi) server.
+Read more here about the steps.

-In this example, I created 20GB iSCSI disk in FreeNAS and my final iSCSI setup screen shows as below.
+In this example, I created a 20GB iSCSI disk in FreeNAS and my final iSCSI setup screen is shown below.

-3) Now connect ESXi4 server by vSphere 4 client.
-Go to the configuration tab.
+3) Let’s connect the ESXi server by the vSphere client.
+Then go to the configuration tab.

-4) Go to storage Adapters option.
-Don’t go to storage now, select Add storage and try to add Disk/LUN.
-Nothing will show up in next screen till you enable iSCSI adapter in Storage Adapters.
-So, Click on Storage Adapters and go to next screen.
+4) Click to storage Adapters option.
+Select Add storage and try to add Disk/LUN.
+Nothing will show up on the next screen till you enable the iSCSI adapter in Storage Adapters.
+So, Click on Storage Adapters and go to the next screen.

-5) Click on iSCSI Software Adapter and click properties as shown below.
+5) Click on the iSCSI Software Adapter and click properties as shown below.